-A less developed version of Part A of this pap years ago in Phys.
-Rev.[1] The paper was highly cited and, although breaking new ground, [50] was well off the main highways of theoretical physics.
+A less developed version of this paper appeared years ago in Phys.
+Rev.[1] The paper was highly cited: e.g. [7-16][2, 17-20][3, 21-27].[50]
 Since then, there has been much activity in the stochastic approach, some of it spawned by the earlier version of this paper.
-Since the publication of the earlier version, a fair number of researchers have worked on stochastic space-times, and many of those have taken Part A as a starting point, e.g. [7][8][9][10-14][15][16][17][18][19, 20][2][21, 22][3][23][24][25][26][27].

 However, that earlier version, being behind a pay-wall, was not easily accessible.
 Hence this newer and slightly modified version.